GMC Denali: 2010

-The GMC Acadia was added to the Denali lineup as a 2011 model.
+The GMC Acadia and GMC Sierra HD were added to the Denali lineup as 2011 models.

 2012

 The GMC Terrain was added to the Denali lineup as a 2013 model.

 2014–present

 GMC unveiled its next generation Denalis, beginning with a newly redesigned Sierra pickup for the 2014 model year in 2013, followed by the launching of the 2015 Yukon and Yukon XL SUVs in February 2014.

 The GMC Canyon was added to the Denali lineup as a 2017 model.